rippl-svg/grad-based-plasticity-metrics/README.md

 The core reset functionality is model-agnostic and can be adapted to any neural network architecture with minimal changes.

-### Understanding the implementation of our grad-based plasticity metrics (in code it is called nullspace ratio) with `Gradanalyzer.py`:
+### Understanding the implementation of our other theoretical grad-based plasticity metrics with `Gradanalyzer.py`:

 The `GradientAnalyzer` class provides tools to measure neural network plasticity through gradient analysis.
 Key components: